tianweiy/CenterPoint-KITTI/README.md

       year={2021},
     }

 This repo is an reimplementation of CenterPoint on the KITTI dataset.
 For nuScenes and Waymo, please refer to the [original repo](https://github.com/tianweiy/CenterPoint).
 We provide two configs, [centerpoint.yaml](tools/cfgs/kitti_models/centerpoint.yaml) for the vanilla centerpoint model and [centerpoint_rcnn.yaml](tools/cfgs/kitti_models/centerpoint_rcnn.yaml) which combines centerpoint with PVRCNN.
+Pretrained models are coming soon.

 ## Acknowledgement